aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/domexception/name/_index.md

 ---
 title: DOMException.Name
 second_title: Aspose.SVG for .NET API Reference
-description: DOMException property.
+description: DOMException Name property.
 Returns a string that contains one of the strings associated with an error name
 type: docs
 weight: 40
 url: /net/aspose.svg.dom/domexception/name/